cypher21s/Brandcore/README.md

 ## How to Run

-To run the Armour-X Website locally on your machine:
+To run the Brandcore Website locally on your machine:

 1. Clone the repository: `git clone https://github.com/your-username/Brandcore.git`
 2. Navigate to the project directory: `cd Brandcore`